Under license from Brock International – U.S. Patents Nos. 8,662,787; 8,827,590; and patents pending

 STEP 4 • Installation of the Gator Base

 Make sure to install the Gator Base on the extended excavation area (total excavation should be 6 in [15 cm] wider on each side than the final paved area). • Start laying the Gator Base units according to a staggered pattern while ensuring locking of the tongue & groove system.
 This will guarantee the panels’ stability when the pavers or slabs are laid down. • Trim any visible curves or protruding angles using a utility knife.

 STEP 5 • Installation of pavers and Gator Edge

 Lay the pavers directly onto the Gator Base according to the selected pattern. • (Adding a second layer 1⁄2” (13 mm) of loose bedding sand on top of the Gator Base is also an accepted method of installation.) • Use a rubber mallet to adjust the pavers. • Make sure the Gator base is 6 in (15 cm) wider on each side than the paved surface.
 Install Gator Edge on the Gator Base, making sure it rests firmly against the pavers.
-A Gator Base Anchor screw will be driven into every second hole to maximize lateral support of the Gator Edge.
+A Gator Base screws will be driven into every second hole to maximize lateral support of the Gator Edge.

 STEP 6 • GATOR MAXX G2 Installation steps (for a new paver surface)

 A • Spread GATOR MAXX G2 with hard-bristle broom.
 Make sure the GATOR MAXX G2 completely fills the joints.
 Do not use other materials in the joints.
 Leave a layer of GATOR MAXX G2 on the surface to aid in the vibrating and consolidation of GATOR MAXX G2 into joints.